Our Coaches.

 Tulao Moea’i

-Tualo played collegiate volleyball at BYU under Coach Tom Peterson, gaining invaluable experience at one of the sport’s highest levels.
+Tulao played collegiate volleyball at BYU under Coach Tom Peterson, gaining invaluable experience at one of the sport’s highest levels.
 Together with Danette, he previously owned Summit Volleyball Club in Utah County and co-founded the original Utah Mojo boys club over 10 years ago.

-Tualo is known for his energy on the court and his heart for developing not just strong players, but strong people.
+Tulao is known for his energy on the court and his heart for developing not just strong players, but strong people.
 He brings a powerful mix of high expectations, fun, and mentorship to every training session.

 Makenzie Moea’i